 Warning label: Side effects that usually are not serious include: Vomiting, diarrhea, loss of appetite, or hair loss (with topical product).
 If any of these signs are severe, worsen, or continue to be a problem, contact your veterinarian.
 Side effects that may be serious or indicate a serious problem: Vomiting that does not stop, complete loss of appetite, tremors, seizures, difficulty walking (eg, weakness, stumbling).
 If you see any of these signs, contact your veterinarian immediately.

-TRIFEXIS is a close runner up because it also protects from heartworm and other worms.
-The issue I have is that it does nothing to protect from ticks.
+TRIFEXIS is another product worth mentioning because it also protects against heartworm and some intestinal worms.
+The downside is that it does not protect against ticks.

 Natural Flea & Tick Preventatives